aristosp/aristosp/README.md

-Hi, I am Aristeidis Papadopoulos, currently an undergraduate student in Electronics & Computer Engineering (ECE) in Democritus University Of Thrace.
+Hi, I am Aristeidis Papadopoulos a graduate from Electrical & Computer Engineering (ECE) Department from Democritus University Of Thrace.
 My interest include, but are not limited in the following:

 -> Machine Learning/Vision